Non-abelian amplification and bilinear forms with Kloosterman sums: Introduction

 \subsection{Main results.}

 In this work, we develop a new method to bound bilinear forms with Kloosterman sums for essentially all composite moduli.
-Like Shkredov \cite{shkredov2021modular,shkredov2018asymptotic}, we rely on non-abelian Fourier analysis; unlike Shkredov, we use the normal subgroups of $\SL_2(\Z/c\Z)$ to our advantage, and we avoid relying on $L^2$-flattening results, to arrive at quantitatively-good power savings over \cref{eq:trivial-bound} (up to $c^{-1/12}$; see \cref{ex:p2-pq}).
+Like Shkredov's Type II result for prime moduli \cite[Theorem 4, (6)]{shkredov2021modular}, our results rely on non-abelian Fourier analysis; however, we use the normal subgroups of $\SL_2(\Z/c\Z)$ to our advantage, and we avoid relying on $L^2$-flattening to obtain quantitatively-good\footnote{Note that Shkredov's Type I bounds \cite[(7)]{shkredov2021modular} do not rely on $L^2$-flattening and achieve better power savings.} power savings over \cref{eq:trivial-bound} (up to $c^{-1/12}$; see \cref{ex:p2-pq}).
 Our key innovation is a new type of amplification argument with non-abelian characters, detailed in \cref{subsec:outline-amplif}, which may be of independent interest.

 Combining our bounds with those of Kowalski--Michel--Sawin\footnote{One could also combine our bounds with the results of Shkredov \cite[Theorem 4]{shkredov2021modular} for prime moduli, to obtain a result like \cref{thm:bilinear-forms-general} which does not rely on algebraic geometry.} \cite{kowalski2017bilinear} (as well as Blomer--Mili\'cevi\'c \cite{blomer2015second} for an optimization), we obtain a non-trivial result for general moduli beyond the P\'olya--Vinogradov range, given in \cref{thm:MN-bilinear-forms-general}.
 We state a particular case of this result below, when $M, N \ll c^{1/2+o(1)}$.